timmyventura/SimpleNetworkMonitor-GUI/README.md

 2. The "Brief network info"" is an abstract factory that collects information about the internal ip-address, mask, gateway, external ip-address, DNS server ip-address from the network interface.
 Also, the field displays the maximum incoming / outgoing speed on the interface.

-3. The "Current speed rate" is a linear chart showing the current speed on the interface in 1 second in real time.
+3. The "Current speed rate" is a linear chart showing the current speed of the interface in 1 second in real time.
 The update interval is 60 seconds.

 ![GitHub Logo](/images/Selection_006.png)